Presto Concepts

 The difference between a statement and a query is simple.
 A statement can be thought of as the SQL text that is passed to Presto, while a query refers to the configuration and components instantiated to execute that statement.
 A query encompasses stages, tasks, splits, connectors, and other components and data sources working in concert to produce a result.

 When Presto executes a query, it does so by breaking up the execution into a hierarchy of stages.
-For example, if Presto needs to aggregate data from one billion rows stored in Hive, it does so by creating a root stage to aggregate the output of several other stages all of which are designed to implement different sections of a distributed query plan.
+For example, if Presto needs to aggregate data from one billion rows stored in Hive, it does so by creating a root stage to aggregate the output of several other stages, all of which are designed to implement different sections of a distributed query plan.

 The hierarchy of stages that comprises a query resembles a tree.
 Every query has a root stage which is responsible for aggregating the output from other stages.
 Stages are what the coordinator uses to model a distributed query plan, but stages themselves don’t run on Presto workers.